TETRX/local-dns-dump/README.md

 # English version
 Polish below
 ## What is this?
-This project definess a wrapper on DNS resolution, allowing the user to define "fake" domain name addresses which map to mac addresses on a local network.
+This project defines a wrapper on DNS resolution, allowing the user to define "fake" domain name addresses which map to mac addresses on a local network.
 DNS calls on these addresses then returns the IP address of the device with that mac.
 ## Where does this work?
 The project was intended for Arch Linux, but you might be able to get it to work on other Linux distributions.
 ## Usage